 - Serve immediately and enjoy!

 - Sauce base and topping quantities listed are for each single serving.
 If you are making multiple servings, please multiply accordingly.
+However, note —when using the 1X, 2X, 3X function, all of the measurements will be multiplied.

 - All-purpose flour - Depending on the brand of flour you're using, you may or may not need to adjust the amount of water used.
 Hand-pulled-noodles are made with a stiffer dough, usually a 2 to 1 ratio, flour to water.